Melih199/Exp_rob_assignment_1/README.md

 cd ~/assignment_ws/src
 git clone https://github.com/husarion/rosbot_ros.git -b noetic
 ```
+and follow the instructions given on husarion/rosbt_ros branch noetic.

 Install dependencies:

 ```bash
 cd ~/assignment_ws
 rosdep install --from-paths src --ignore-src -r -y
 ```
 Build the workspace:

 ```bash
 cd ~/assignment_ws
 catkin_make
 ```
 From this moment you can use rosbot simulations.
-Please remember that each time, when you open new terminal window, you will need to load system variables:
+Please remember that each time, when you open new terminal window, you will need to load system variables or simply add this command on your .bashrc file.

 ```bash
 source ~/assignment_ws/devel/setup.sh